 Sadly, Mary was widowed soon after the birth of her last son.

 He ordered his men to row up the Contoocook River to the 6,000 acres of land he’d been granted by the King of England.

-However, the fortune that Don Pedro had earned was also a curse upon him.
+However, the fortune that Don Pedro had earned was also the cause of his death.
 One night, men came to the Henniker mansion under the pretense of visiting with their old friend, Don Pedro.

 Mary heard a curse from outside her window, and then a groan.
 Recognizing the voice of Don Pedro, she rushed to the garden and found him alone, dying with a pirate’s cutlass in his chest.

 One of Mary’s hobbies was painting, and the American eagle and stars she painted over the front door of the home, can still be seen there today.
-Inside, her landscape murals also decorate many rooms in the home.
+Inside, her landscape murals decorate many rooms in the home.

-In the early 20th century, the home was opened to the public and visitors often saw her rocking chair sway gently as she let them know she welcomed them.
+In the early 20th century, the home was opened to the public.
+Visitors often saw her rocking chair sway gently as she let them know she welcomed them.

-Mary has been sensed near the hearth she tended carefully after it became the final resting spot of Don Pedro.
+Mary has been sensed near the hearth she tended carefully, after it became the final resting spot of Don Pedro.